 - Swap saturated fats for olive oil, nuts, or avocado in meals.

 - Enjoy eggs in moderation.
-Studies show 1-2 eggs weekly don’t raise cholesterol for most people when prepared without added oils.
+Studies show that eating 1-2 eggs weekly doesn’t raise cholesterol for most people when prepared without added oils.

 The Importance of Exercise